 Most of the terrain on this popular mountain destination falls into the intermediate category, while only 15% of the runs fall into a beginner-level category.
 Additionally, Bear Mountain is home to Southern California’s only Superpipe, an asset that young riders love to come to the area for!
 There are 198 developed and 550 undeveloped/natural skiable acres.

-43101 Goldmine Dr, Big Bear Lake, CA 92315 (Map) | 844-462-2327
+43101 Goldmine Dr, Big Bear Lake, CA | 844-462-2327 | bigbearmountainresort.com

 Snow Summit Ski Resort (in Big Bear) (98mi/2hrs)

 Bear Mountain’s sister resort is Snow Summit, where skiers will find plenty of smooth terrain and a large amount of intermediate blue runs down the mountain.
-The two mountains are only separated by about 3 miles, which is an added bonus for those coming to the area from out of town.
+The two mountains are only separated by about 3 miles, which is a bonus for those coming to the area from out of town.

-Although smaller than its sister resort, Bear Mountain, Snow Summit still boasts over 240 acres of skiable terrain, 26 trails available to all skill levels and 18+ skiable miles throughout the entire mountain.
+Although smaller than its sister resort, Bear Mountain, Snow Summit still boasts over 240 acres of skiable terrain, 26 trails available to all skill levels, and 18+ skiable miles throughout the entire mountain.
 Snow Summit is a family-friendly resort with plenty of runs that are sure to hone your skills and help get in any practice you may need on the slopes.

 Additionally, Snow Summit features excellent eateries on their mountaintop for when you’re ready to relax and take a rest from the slopes for a bit.
 One of the most popular places is Hog on the Rocks, which has excellent BBQ food and is a great break spot to enjoy the view of the mountain itself.

-880 Summit Blvd, Big Bear Lake, CA 92315 (Map) | 844-462-2327
+880 Summit Blvd, Big Bear Lake, CA | 844-462-2327 | bigbearmountainresort.com

 Mammoth Mountain Ski Resort (310mi/4.75hrs)

-Although a significantly longer drive north from Los Angeles, Mammoth Mountain is one of the best all-around mountain resorts in California.
+Although a significantly longer drive north of Los Angeles, Mammoth Mountain is one of the best all-around mountain resorts in California.
 It provides everything you would need for an awesome mountain vacation.
 This mountain resides on the eastern slope of the Sierra Nevada mountains.

-Boasting California’s highest elevated lift-served terrain and a playground of 3,500+ skiable acres, Mammoth Mountain absolutely earns its colossal name.
+Boasting California’s highest elevated lift-served terrain and a playground of 3,500+ skiable acres, Mammoth Mountain earns its colossal name.
 The mountain averages nearly 400 inches of snowfall each year (rare in California).
 This grants it to one of the country’s longest ski seasons.
-The base is at 7,953 feet and summit is at 11,053 ft.
+The base is at 7,953 feet and the summit is at 11,053 ft.

-The resort is usually open from early November into late-spring, sometimes even August!
+The resort is usually open from early November into late spring, sometimes even August!
 It draws in big crowds during the holidays or weekends when fresh powder has come down.
-With so much skiable terrain, the mountain is great for all skill levels, and has various terrain parks, tree skiing, and halfpipes mixed in for the more advanced riders.
+With so much skiable terrain, the mountain is great for all skill levels and has various terrain parks, tree skiing, and halfpipes mixed in for the more advanced riders.

-The best place to stay is probably Mammoth Lakes, due to its close proximity only 6 miles away from the slopes.
-It has stellar dining, shopping and entertaining options.
+The best place to stay is probably Mammoth Lakes, due to its proximity only 6 miles away from the slopes.
+It has stellar dining, shopping, and entertaining options.
 Even the nightlife is vibrant.
 Additionally, guests can spend their time at the nearby tubing parks or go for a ride on a snowmobiling tour of the city itself.

-10001 Minaret Road, Mammoth Lakes, CA 93546 (Map) | 800-626-6684
+10001 Minaret Road, Mammoth Lakes, CA | 800-626-6684 | mammothmountain.com

+Be sure to add one of the California hot springs to the equation too.
 Perhaps a day at one of these SoCal beaches is in order following your ski day.
-Ah California!
+Ah, California!